drycc-archive/fluentd/README.md

 * `ELASTICSEARCH_TIME_KEY=""` - specify where the plugin can find the timestamp used for the `@timestamp` field
 * `ELASTICSEARCH_TIME_KEY_FORMAT=""` - specify the format of `ELASTICSEARCH_TIME_KEY`
 * `ELASTICSEARCH_TIME_KEY_EXCLUDE_TIMESTAMP=""` - If `ELASTICSEARCH_TIME_KEY` specified dont set ``@timestamp
+* `ELASTICSEARCH_400_REASON="true"` - You can set this true to capture the 400 error reasons without all the other debug logs.

 ### [fluent-plugin-remote_syslog](https://github.com/dlackty/fluent-plugin-remote_syslog)
 This plugin allows `fluentd` to send data to a remote syslog endpoint like [papertrail](http://papertrailapp.com).
 You can configure `fluentd` to talk to multiple remote syslog endpoints by using the following scheme: